ericanaglik/cracking-the-coding-interview-prep/arrays-and-strings/README.md

 > From all challenges

+### The Fat Arrow Function

-- The fat arrow function, used for very small functions that you want to establish inline
+Used for very small functions that you want to establish inline

 ``` javascript
 parameters => {